jpt13653903/ALCHA/Wiki/MarkDown/Functions.md

 ## Calling Clocked Functions from Combinational Circuits

 It is possible to call a clocked function from a combinational circuit.
-It that case, the function body is evaluated as if it occurred in place of the function call.
+It that case, the function body is evaluated as if it occurred in place of the function call, with the signal being assigned to appearing in place of the function name.

 [[include repo=code path=Wiki/MarkDown/Footer.md]]